resqiar/convert-draftjs/README.md

 ## Convert DraftJS

-Easily convert the result of DraftJS into useful and easy to read.
+Easily convert the result of DraftJS into useful and easy to read data.
 For example; Array of text, plain text, etc.

 <p>